SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 ## Components with discontinuous dynamics

-When modeling, e.g., impacts, saturations or Coulomb friction, the dynamic equations are discontinuous in either the state or one of its derivatives.
+When modeling, e.g., impacts, saturations or Coulomb friction, the dynamic equations are discontinuous in either the unknown or one of its derivatives.
 This causes the solver to take very small steps around the discontinuity, and sometimes leads to early stopping due to `dt <= dt_min`.
 The correct way to handle such dynamics is to tell the solver about the discontinuity by a